LIDR-academy/AI4Devs-videogame-202406/README.md

+# EN
+# Video game

+As a final exercise in the introduction, use what you've learned to create a video game using HTML, CSS, and JavaScript.

+For reference, the development of a Snake game has been provided, but you are free to choose any other game concept that interests you.

+## Instructions

+1. **Choose a game concept:** It can be any type of game you are interested in developing, from a platform game to a puzzle or strategy game.

+2. **Create the necessary files:** Inside the folder with your game name and initials (for example, `yourGameName-Initials`), add all the necessary files for your game, including HTML, CSS, and JavaScript.
+If your game requires images or other resources, be sure to include them as well.

+3. **Develop the game:** Use a chatbot, like ChatGPT or Gemini, to create all the code.
+HTML to structure your game, CSS for styling, and JavaScript for game logic.
+Make sure your game is interactive and works correctly in web browsers.

+4. **Document your process:** In a `prompts.md` file within the same folder, include the prompts you used.
+Also, if you'd like, describe your game's development process, including any challenges you faced and how you overcame them.

+5. **Test your game:** Before finalizing, test your game in different browsers to ensure it works correctly in all of them.
+Fix any bugs you find during testing with more prompts.

+6. **Make a pull request:** Once your game is complete and tested, make a pull request to include your game in the repository.
+Be sure to include a brief description of your game, how it plays, and any relevant details you'd like to highlight in the pull request comment.

+## Example: Snake Game

+To get an idea of ​​how to structure your project, you can refer to the Snake game we developed as an example.
+Find the necessary files and documentation in the `snake-EHS` folder.

+We look forward to seeing your creativity in action and playing the amazing games you create!

+# ES
 # Videojuego

 Como ejercicio final de la introducción, usa lo aprendido para crear un **videojuego** con HTML, CSS y JavaScript.